TheMC47/bundestagswahl-db-project/load-testing/README.md

 # Loadtesting
 Load-testing was performed on the API-layer (i.e. no UI-rendering)[^1].
 To faciliatate writing and running the tests, the [locust](https://locust.io/) load-testing tool is used.
 The definition of the tests are to be found [here](load-tester.py).
+The requirements need to be installed by `pip install - r requirements.txt`

 To generate the benchmark, change the `N` (number of users) and `T` (average wait-time) parameters in the command bellow: